Agriculture -- United States

 Found in 6 Collections and/or Records:

-Scope and Content note This collection is composed of the single, handwritten, "Farm and Garden" diary of John S. Haines.
-Entries detail the weather, farm work done each day, harvests, planting, and the crops yielded.
+John S. Haines's "Farm and Garden" diary entries detail the weather, farm work done each day, harvests, planting, and crops yielded.
 Entries also describe farm-related business, including the sale of crops and the purchasing of farm equipment.

 Letters; diaries; genealogical material; land grants signed by Presidents John Tyler, Martin Van Buren, and Franklin Pierce; and other papers of the Updegraff family, mainly those of David B. Updegraff, which provide a picture of Quakerism in 19th-century Ohio.